gideonn/objectify/README.md

 ----------
+### EDIT: Moved to Microsoft Vision API from Google Cloud Vision API

 ## Demo:
-You can see the app live here: ~~https://goo.gl/DQcB0z~~  objectify.eastus.cloudapp.azure.com
+You can see the app live here: ~~https://goo.gl/DQcB0z~~  http://objectify.eastus.cloudapp.azure.com

 Note: ~~Google Vision API has size limits on the image.
 The app throws error when you try uploading image of huge size.~~ fixed with optimization of image upload